ZydiaLabs/Bricks/README.md

 Structure
 ---------
-Here you have the dependencies of your Lungo application's body.
+Here you have the dependencies of your NutBang application's body.
 It must contain at least:

 ``` html
 <link rel="stylesheet" href="css/NutBang.min.css">